 If you spot errors or discrepancies please bring them to our attention and we will research it further.

-Also some information is so old and from original sources unknown or customs nowadays may not follow the original customs or any custom for any particular good luck belief.
-Various countries and even parts of the same country may also have either opposite views about a particular good luck custom or no custom at all regarding the supposed good luck belief.
+Also some information is so old and from original sources unknown.
+Some customs nowadays may not follow the original customs or any custom for any particular good luck belief.
+Various countries and even parts of the same country may also have opposite views about a particular good luck custom.
+They may also have no custom at all regarding the supposed good luck belief.

 A Few Luck Sayings